-Teaching Tip: Relationships and sexuality may be an exciting and interesting topic for some students; for others it may be embarrassing, uncomfortable or scary.
+Teaching tip: Relationships and sexuality may be an exciting and interesting topic for some students; for others it may be embarrassing, uncomfortable or scary.
 Introducing each lesson with fun energisers that promote safe touch and group collaboration can help students to feel more comfortable.

-- 2. Shoe line up (external link): Challenge students to line up in the order of their shoe size without talking.
-Avoid giving further instructions as part of the challenge is for students to determine which order the line is going in and the different ways of communicating their show size without talking. - 3.
+2. Shoe line up (external link): Challenge students to line up in the order of their shoe size without talking.
+Avoid giving further instructions as part of the challenge is for students to determine

+- which order the line is going in and the different ways of communicating their show size without talking. - 3.
 Once the students have lined themselves in order have them call out their shoe size as you move down the line to see if they ordered themselves correctly. - 4.
-Briefly discuss the various methods of communication used.

-?
+Ask:

 What methods worked well?

-?
 What methods did not work so well?